-Figure 4.1 Land Use within the NGP Boundary
+Figure 4.1 - Land use

 4.2 Vegetation and flora

 4.2.1 Vegetation communities

 Vegetation communities (known as Plant Community Types - PCTs) within the Project area were attributed in accordance with the NSW Vegetation Classification and assessment (Benson et al. 2010).
 Twenty-two plant communities occur within the Project area, covering an area of 80,398 hectares (ha) and 14,678 ha of 'other' for approximately 95,077 ha within the Project area.
 These communities and corresponding biometric vegetation types are as detailed in Table 4.1 and shown in Figure 4.2.